clintcarter1999/JokesAPI/JokesAPI/README.md

 This project is licensed under the MIT License - see the  [LICENSE.md](https://gist.github.com/PurpleBooth/LICENSE.md)  file for details

 ## Acknowledgments

- -   Hat tip to BorrowWorks for providing this very fun coding assignment.
-It is way easier to learn when you have an actual project.
- - Laurie Sutherlin ([https://www.linkedin.com/in/laurie-sutherlin-95814132/](https://www.linkedin.com/in/laurie-sutherlin-95814132/)) (*Technology Business Development Manager at System Soft Technologies*).
-Laurie makes a personal investment in learning as much about the resource before matching them with opportunities.
-I am thankful for the opportunity she provided here.

  -   Thanks to all the people who have taken time to produce excellent articles, blocks, tutorials, and videos for
 	 - ASP.Net Core 3.0 REST API with a Sqlite DB,
 	 - Serilog vs default Microsoft Logging,